rtckit/slimswitch/README.md

     -s local/awesome-switch
 docker run --rm -it \
     -v "$(pwd)/freeswitch.xml":/etc/freeswitch/freeswitch.xml \
-    local/awesome-switch:v1.10.8
+    local/awesome-switch:v1.10.10
 ```

 ![Quickstart](https://raw.github.com/rtckit/media/master/slimswitch/demo.gif)

 ## Requirements

-[Docker](https://docs.docker.com/get-docker/) and [docker-slim](https://dockersl.im/install.html) must be installed in the building environment.
+[Docker](https://docs.docker.com/get-docker/) and [slimtoolkit](https://slimtoolkit.org/) must be installed in the building environment.

 ## How it works

 A generic reusable [builder image](etc/Dockerfile) is created first; the goal is to build the FreeSWITCH core and most of its modules, so then they can be mixed-and-matched as needed.
 The resulting image can also serve as a base for compiling third party modules.
 This phase is handled by the [./bin/mkbuilder.sh](./bin/mkbuilder.sh) script.
 Images corresponding to official FreeSWITCH releases are also [publicly available](https://hub.docker.com/r/rtckit/slimswitch-builder).

-The trimming is achieved via the [./bin/mkslim.sh](./bin/mkslim.sh) script, which is essentially a wrapper for docker-slim; specifically, it leverages its static analysis features so dynamic dependencies are accounted for when the final image is created.
+The trimming is achieved via the [./bin/mkslim.sh](./bin/mkslim.sh) script, which is essentially a wrapper for slimtoolkit; specifically, it leverages its static analysis features so dynamic dependencies are accounted for when the final image is created.

 ## License